 What I want – a Christmas that’s fun, eco-friendly and not focused on consumerism.

-What Dave (the live-in boyfriend) wants – a Christmas that’s fun, not focused on consumerism and that has some focus on the real meaning of Christmas, which for Dave means religious stuff.
+What Dave (the roommate) wants – a Christmas that’s fun, not focused on consumerism and that has some focus on the real meaning of Christmas, which to Dave means religious stuff.

-The oldest kid in the house is the only household member who wants a consumer Christmas.
-It’s a much longer story, but to sum up, the stuff aspect of Christmas is all she’s discussed with us and I’m guessing it’s because it’s always been that way for her.
+The oldest kid in the house is the only household member who wants a consumer Christmas but I’m guessing it’s because it’s always been that way for her.
 It’s habit.